pub struct Tracing { /* private fields */ }Expand description

 pub fn pre_configured( service_name: &'static str, options: TelemetryOptions, ) -> Self

-Creates an returns a pre-configured Tracing
+Creates an returns a pre-configured Tracing instance which can be initialized by

-calling Tracing::init()
+calling Tracing::init().

 Also see this section in the docs for all full list of environment variables and CLI arguments used by the pre-configured instance.